IFBook/commentpress-core/README.md

 To upgrade to *CommentPress Core*.

 1. Install, but DO NOT activate OR network-activate *CommentPress Core*.
-2. Network Deactivate *Commentpress for Multisite Extras*, if present
+2. Network Deactivate *CommentPress for Multisite Extras*, if present
-3. Network Deactivate *Commentpress for Multisite*
+3. Network Deactivate *CommentPress for Multisite*
-4. Network Disable all old *Commentpress* child themes
+4. Network Disable all old *CommentPress* child themes
 5. Now Network Activate *CommentPress Core*

 *CommentPress Core* will now be active on your main site.